 The Licensee shall provide Network Services covering rural underserved and unserved areas to cater for marginalised communities.

-The licensee shall ensure that its services and products are accessible to persons living with disabilities as prescribed in guidelines or regulations
+The licensee shall ensure that its services and products are accessible to persons living with disabilities as prescribed in guidelines or regulations.

-Non Discrimination
+Non-Discrimination

 The Licensee shall provide the Network Services on a non-discriminatory basis.